-The second-largest island in the Mediterranean and one of the most beautiful islands in Italy.
-A Sardinia vacation promises pristine beaches, a rich history reflected through the island’s archaeological sites, unique local culture and delicious cuisine typical to the island.
+Sardinia is the second-largest island in the Mediterranean and one of the most beautiful islands in Italy.
+A Sardinia vacation promises pristine beaches, a rich history reflected through the island’s archaeological sites, unique local culture, and delicious cuisine typical to the island.

 Holidays in Sardinia Italy

-There is so much to do in Sardinia beyond exploring the islands gorgeous beaches and mountainous landscape and so many interesting aspects to Sardina; you may feel you can never have enough time in Sardinia.
+There is so much to do in Sardinia beyond exploring the island’s gorgeous beaches and mountainous landscape and so many interesting aspects to Sardina; you may feel you can never have enough time.

 During your visit, take time to enjoy the beautiful beaches and waters that Sardinia has to offer.
-A daytime sailing trip could give you a new perspective on the gorgeous Italian island while scuba diving can show you what lies beneath the waves.
+A daytime sailing trip could give you a new perspective on the gorgeous Italian island, while scuba diving can show you what lies beneath the waves.
 We also have a fantastic Sardinia road trip itinerary if you want to explore more of the island.

 Whether you’re travelling from another location in Italy or from outside Italy, there are several straightforward ways in which you can travel to Sardinia.

-With three airports in different regions of the island, car ferries, and public transportation, going to and around Sardinia is relatively easy for visitors.
+With three airports in different island regions, car ferries, and public transportation, going to and around Sardinia is relatively easy for visitors.

 Flights to Sardinia

-As the second biggest island in the Mediterranean next to Sicily, Sardinia is well serviced by air with airports located in the northern, middle, and southern portion of the island.
+As the second biggest island in the Mediterranean next to Sicily, Sardinia is well-serviced by air, with airports located in the island’s northern, middle, and southern portions.

 Ferries to Sardinia